Underactive thyroid; myxoedema

 Another reason for the symptoms being so different is the speed at which the hypothyroidism develops.
 This can be from a matter of days to years.
 The age of the person is also important.
 For instance, hypothyroidism in a child may cause poor growth.

 The symptoms of hypothyroidism are not specific.
 Surveys of normal populations have shown that up to a third of all people experience symptoms similar to that of hypothyroidism.
 This causes confusion and sometimes a wrong belief that a person with otherwise unexplained symptoms must have hypothyroidism.
 The symptoms of hypothyroidism can include tiredness, weight gain, feeling the cold, slowing down physically and mentally, dry skin, loss of hair, muscle cramps and muscle weakness, puffiness around the eyes, gruff voice, depression, hearing loss and constipation.
 Women can develop heavy periods or they may lose them altogether.
 Some people with hypothyroidism develop an enlarged thyroid gland also known as goitre.
-This is typical of Hashimoto’s thyroiditis.
+The dual presence of autoimmune hypothyroidism and goitre is typical of Hashimoto’s thyroiditis, where the goitre is caused by the infiltration of immune cells within the thyroid gland.

 Hypothyroidism is common.
 It affects women more frequently than men and usually at around middle-age.
 Hypothyroidism affects approximately 1 in 1,000 men and 18 in 1,000 women.
 Subclinical hypothyroidism is much more common and affects approximately 28 in 1,000 men and 75 in 1,000 women.